 - a) The Moore Street Business Alliance supports the call by the City Council to add all 1916 buildings including the Moore Street terrace to the RPS on historic grounds.
 It should not be a cherry picking exercise of remaining 1916 elements; where a building contains such features it must be preserved in its entirety to place it in its context.
-Thousands of protected structures in the city and all warrant full protection (of the building). - b) The area should be as near as possible to how it appeared (in 1916) during the volunteers last stand. - c) The proposed additions do not include the Bottling Stores on the O'Connell Street side of Moore Lane identified as pre-1916 in the Myles/Shaffrey Battlefield Report; a hugely significant location in the story of the evacuation. - d) Submits the following for noting: Minister O'Brien's comment on the High Court judgement and Eamon O'Cuiv's comments of 18 March 2016. - e) References to structures: No. 10: pre-1916; 11/12: party wall is pre-1916 and original yard to rear.
+Thousands of protected structures in the city and all warrant full protection (of the building). - b) The area should be as near as possible to how it appeared (in 1916) during the volunteers last stand. - c) The proposed additions do not include the Bottling Stores on the O'Connell Street side of Moore Lane identified as pre-1916 in the Myles/Shaffrey Battlefield Report; a hugely significant location in the story of the evacuation. - d) Submits the following for noting: Minister O'Brien's comment on the High Court judgement and Eamon O'Cuiv's comments of 18 March 2016.

+e) References to structures: No. 10: pre-1916; 11/12: party wall is pre-1916 and original yard to rear.
 12/13: original party wall; 13/14: party wall to National Monument; 14-17: National Monument; No 18: "... was described as derelict in 1916 although a portion of its 19th century façade remains to the first floor at the front".
-No. 19 party wall to No. 18.
+No. 19 - party wall to No. 18.
 20/21: original buildings; 22/23: original basements.
 24/25: original party wall to rear yards.
 Submit that all be added to RPS including curtilage; where altered to be rebuilt in context and keeping with the National Monument.
 Note: Cassells on Battlefields of Europe: Moore Street as last extant 1916 battlefield in city and National Museum of Ireland: "most important historic site in modern Irish history".

-a): 12 Moore Street is one of the buildings requested for addition to the RPS in Emergency Motion No. 1 by the Elected Members on 14th June 2021.
+a): 13 Moore Street is one of the buildings requested for addition to the RPS in Emergency Motion No. 1 by the Elected Members on 14th June 2021.

-The previous building at 12 Moore Street formed part of the evacuation route in 1916, being one of the structures through which the Volunteers 'burrowed' on the night of April 28th as they moved through the terrace on Moore Street.
-However, 12 Moore Street was demolished and rebuilt in the late 1970s, with much of the previous fabric lost.
-Notwithstanding that demolition, the party wall between 12 and 13 Moore Street was retained and includes evidence of creep holes from 1916.
+The previous building at 13 Moore Street formed part of the evacuation route in 1916, being one of the structures through which the Volunteers 'burrowed' on the night of April 28th as they moved through the terrace on Moore Street.
+However, 13 Moore Street was demolished in the 1960s and rebuilt in the late 1970s, with much of the previous fabric lost.
+Notwithstanding that demolition, a party wall was retained in-between 12 and 13 Moore Street.
+This surviving historic wall includes evidence of creep holes from 1916.
+There is also evidence of creep holes in the party wall between 13 and 14 Moore Street (the latter forming part of the National Monument and also a Protected Structure).